Sick0stro/ocean_integrity/README.md

 Notes:

 - We store `tonnage_tons` as the source of truth (you send tonnes).
-We also fill `tonnage_kg` for deployments where the column is NOT NULL.
+We also fill `weight_kg` for deployments where the column is NOT NULL.
 - `status` transitions: `new|updated` → `submitted` or `failed`.

 ### API endpoints (server)